leaningtech/labs/sites/browserpod/src/content/docs/10-getting-started/02-expressjs.md

 ## 3. Run and setup your project

-1. First, boot your Pod as usual and pass a valid Api Key as an argument.
+1. First, boot your Pod as usual and pass a valid API Key as an argument.

 2. Then set up a terminal in the **console** element that was added to the `index.html` file, so that the output of the commands ran in the Pod are visible.